-It should go without saying that the period between Christmas and New Years is over-the-top when it comes to DUI Enforcement.
-Throughout Los Angeles County and Southern California are loads of DUI Checkpoints, saturation patrols, and a huge PR push for private citizens to call 911 if they see anyone they suspect of being a drunk driver on the road.
+It should go without saying that the period between Christmas and New Years is over-the-top when it comes to DUI enforcement.
+DUI checkpoints appear throughout Los Angeles County and Southern California along with saturation patrols, and a huge PR push for private citizens to call 911 if they see anyone they suspect of being a drunk driver on the road.

 Be safe out there!

-If you or a loved one are facing DUI charges, call The Law Offices of Jerod Gunsberg at 323-633-3423 or get in touch with this confidential contact form.
+If you or a loved one is facing DUI charges, call the Law Offices of Jerod Gunsberg at 323-633-3423 or get in touch with this confidential contact form.